kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - We also need to be able to reverse the order on some fields, like sorting by Age field of a DTO can actually mean sorting by DateOfBirth field (column) of an entity model, but in descending order
 - To cover this scenario, we can build a property mapper class which maps a DTO field to multiple entity fields, and optionally reverses the sorting order
 - To be able to sort using string field names, we should use the System.Linq.Dynamic.Core package
-- Using this package, we can use OrderBy(someString), where the "someString" parameter can hold comma separated column names and even "ascending" or "descending" appended to the end, to specify the sorting order
+- Using this package, we can use OrderBy(someString), where the "someString" parameter can hold comma-separated column names and even "ascending" or "descending" appended to the end, to specify the sorting order

 ## 14. HTTP cache:
 Static web pages, images, or static data like definitions, cities, countries, currencies, etc. can be served from an HTTP cache to reduce network traffic or reduce server load on the API.